apache/tapestry-5/54_RELEASE_NOTES.md

 Tapestry is moving away from "magic class names" to a more uniform approach based on the use of HTML 5 compliant `data-` attributes.

+## Service proxies annotations

+The service proxies created by Tapestry-IoC for services defined on interfaces, not just a concrete class, now have the service implementation class annotations.
+The same now happens to annotations in service methods too.

 ## Asset Improvements

 Prior versions of Tapestry created cacheable URLs for Assets that incorporated the application version number.
 The